 JMP seeks to protect native wildlife, biodiversity and natural processes on public forests, and to foster better management of our public lands through educati...

 Project Coyote is a national non-profit organization and a North American coalition of scientists, educators, and citizen leaders promoting compassionate conse...

-Changing Gears Bike Shop is a non-profit bike shop that provides full service sales and repairs to the general public, job training to formerly homeless indivi...
+Changing Gears Bike Shop was a non-profit bike shop in Alameda, CA, that provided full-service sales and repairs to the general public, job training to formerl...